noec764/erpnext/docs/dooks/crm/customer.md

 “Credit Limit”.
 You can also set a global “Credit Limit” in the Company master.
 Classifying Customers

-Dooks allows you to group your Customers using [Customer Group](/dooks/crm/setup/customer-group.md) and also divide them into [Territories](/dooks/setting-up/territory.md) Grouping will help you get better analysis of your data and identify which Customers are profitable and which are not.
+Dokie allows you to group your Customers using [Customer Group](/dokie/crm/setup/customer-group.md) and also divide them into [Territories](/dokie/setting-up/territory.md) Grouping will help you get better analysis of your data and identify which Customers are profitable and which are not.
 Territories will help you set sales targets for the respective territories.
-You can also mention [Sales Person](/dooks/crm/setup/sales-person.md) against a customer.
+You can also mention [Sales Person](/dokie/crm/setup/sales-person.md) against a customer.

 ### Sales Partner